Trouble (Shampoo song)

-"Trouble" is a song by British female pop music duo Shampoo, released as the first single from their debut album, We Are Shampoo (1994).
-It peaked at No. 11 on the UK Singles Chart and reached the top 20 in Australia, Belgium, Finland and the Netherlands, as well as No. 37 in Canada.
+"Trouble" is a song by British female pop music duo Shampoo, released in July 1994 by Food Records as the first single from their debut album, We Are Shampoo (1994).
+The song was written by the duo's Carolyn "Carrie" Askew and Jacqueline "Jacqui" Blake with producer Conall Fitzpatrick, and peaked at No. 11 on the UK Singles Chart.
+It also reached the top-20 in Australia, Belgium, Finland and the Netherlands, as well as No. 37 in Canada.

+"Trouble" received critical acclaim by music critics and was named Single of the Week by Melody Maker and NME.
 Attempting to break into the US market, the song was released as a promotional single for the 1995 film Mighty Morphin Power Rangers: The Movie, in anticipation of the release of the US version of We Are Shampoo.
 A new music video was filmed featuring clips from the Power Rangers film.
 NME magazine ranked "Trouble" at No. 23 on their list of the 50 best songs of 1994.

 Release

 The US promotional campaign for Shampoo, which centred on the single "Trouble", was described by Billboard as a massive effort.
 In addition to releasing the song as a promotion single for the Power Rangers film, 15,000 promotional cassettes of "Trouble" were given away at Wet Seal stores, as were coupons for the full album, and a video-reel containing music videos for "Trouble" and Shampoo's other singles, "Delicious" and "Viva La Megababes" was made, with the hopes of finding in-store play at over 200 music retail outlets.